devYaksha/Evolutionary-Computation-for-Feature-Selection/README.md

-# Application of Genetic Algorithms for Feature Selection in Hierarchical Classification
+# A Genetic Algorithm for Feature Selection in Hierarchical Classification

 Feature selection is a widely adopted preprocessing step in the field of data mining.
 One of its objectives is to reduce the number of original attributes in a database to enhance the performance of a predictive model.